nginxinc/nginx-amplify-doc/amplify-guide.md

    * Suggestions about simplifying rewrites for certain use cases
    * Key security measures (e.g. *stub_status* is unprotected)
    * Typical errors in configuring locations, especially with *regex*

+To parse SSL certificate metadata the Amplify Agent uses standard openssl(1) functions.
+SSL cerficates are parsed and analyzed only when the corresponding [settings](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#settings) are turned on.
+SSL certificate analysis is *off* by default.

 Static analysis will only include information about specific issues with the NGINX configuration if those are found in your NGINX setup.